How Population III Supernovae Determined the Properties of the First Galaxies: Numerical Method

-Some of the massive Pop~II and Pop~III.2 stars eventually die as SNe at the end of their life and produce strong feedback to their surroundings.
-Explosion energy from Pop~II and Pop~III.2 SNe is deposited in the gas as thermal energy rather than linear momentum \citep[e.g.,][]{wet08a}.
+Some of the massive Pop~II and Pop~III stars eventually die as SNe at the end of their life and produce strong feedback to their surroundings.
+Explosion energy from Pop~II and Pop~III SNe is deposited in the gas as thermal energy rather than linear momentum \citep[e.g.,][]{wet08a}.
 This practice in principle can lead to the classic overcooling problem, in which large amounts of thermal energy deposited in high densities are radiated away by cooling before they can create the large pressure gradients that drive shocks outward, as in real explosions.
-However, this is not a problem in our runs because, as discussed in the Introduction \ref{Introduction}, ionizing UV flux from the star drives gas from it in strong supersonic flows and the explosions always occur in low densities \citep[stellar winds have a similar effect when present;][]{chen15, smidt18}.
+However, this issue is resolved in our runs because our high resolution allows us to follow radiative cooling accurately.
+Furthermore, as discussed in the Introduction \ref{Introduction}, ionizing UV flux from the star drives gas from it in strong supersonic flows and the explosions always occur in low densities \citep[stellar winds have a similar effect when present;][]{chen15, smidt18}.
 Consequently, sound-crossing times in our models are shorter than cooling times and SNe can drive strong shocks in our runs.

-We performed eight runs in which we used the initial SNRs based on two Pop~III IMFs, and two mass scales of the Pop~III.2 stars that form during the run, and two gas density profiles for the halo.
-These models are divided into four groups, and what varies between models in a group is the mass scale of Pop~III.2 stars that form in them.
+We performed eight runs in which we used the initial SNRs based on two Pop~III IMFs, and two mass scales of the Pop~III stars that form during the run, and two gas density profiles for the halo.
+These models are divided into four groups, and what varies between models in a group is the mass scale of Pop~III stars that form in them.
 The model parameters are summarized in Table~\ref{table:simic}.
 SF rates in the galaxies in our models level off as ionizing UV, and SNe due to stars begin to suppress the formation of new stars.
 Since we are mostly interested in the transition from Pop~III to Pop~II SF (and computational costs rise as more stars form), the simulations are evolved for $35 - 60$ Myr when SF flattens out and the properties of the stellar populations in the nascent galaxies stabilize.